MichalSalek/Fullstack-app-ReactJS-NodeJS-MySQL/README.md

 - This way allows to have several projects in cross with auto update the main boilerplate with each modules.
 --- ---
 #### How to run the app in dev mode?
-- Duplicate `environment.example.js` file and call it like `environment.js`.
+- Go to Front-end dir and duplicate `environment.example.js` file and call it like `environment.js`.
 You can find it in `src/common/environment` directory.
 - Create a localhost database with configuration like this:
 ```
 host: "localhost",